-Holders of our common stock at the close of business on March 28, 2019, which we refer to as the record date, may vote at the Annual Meeting.
+Holders of our common stock at the close of business on April 8, 2020, which we refer to as the record date, may vote at the Annual Meeting.
 Each stockholder is entitled to one vote for each share of our common stock held as of the record date.
 In deciding all matters at the Annual Meeting, each stockholder will be entitled to one vote for each share of our common stock held by them on the record date.
 Stockholders are not permitted to cumulate votes with respect to the election of directors.

-A complete list of these stockholders will be available at our corporate offices at 3957 Point Eden Way, Hayward, California 94545 during regular business hours for ten days prior to the Annual Meeting.
-This list also will be available during the Annual Meeting at the meeting location.
+A complete list of these stockholders will be available at www.virtualshareholdermeeting.com/PLSE2020 for ten days prior to the Annual Meeting.
 A stockholder may examine the list for any legally valid purpose related to the Annual Meeting.